gvwilson/sensibleadventures/beneath-coriandel/beneath-coriandel.md

 "Why?
 It's empty."

-"Well, that just means there's last chance of you spilling any, doesn't it?"
+"Well, that just means there's less chance of you spilling any, doesn't it?"

 "Was that a joke?"